Abdul Rahim al-Rahmani: al-Asriya Bookstore

 al-Rahmani's first book selling venture was in 1922, where he opened a store that became the first of its kind in Maysan.
-He sold newspapers, magazines and stationary, and it was known as Abd al-Rahim al-Rahmani's bookstore.
+He sold newspapers, magazines and stationery, and it was known as Abd al-Rahim al-Rahmani's bookstore.
 Then on October 5, 1929, al-Rahmani did a merger with Mahmud Hilmi, founder of the famous al-Maktaba al-Asriya (المكتبة العصرية) in Baghdad in 1914, who was planning to spread his brand across Iraq, by establishing branches in different Iraqi cities.
 Hence after the merger, al-Rahmani's bookstore was known as al-Maktaba al-Asriya.
 Over time, all of the other branches closed down, except for al-Rahmani's, and it remains open until this day in the Grand Souq in Amarah, under the administration of Haidar Husayn.

 The bookstore became the main attraction for the intellectuals of the city, especially the likes of writer Dr. Malek al-Muttalibi, screenwriter Abd al-Razzaq al-Muttalibi, novelist Abid-Awn al-Rowdhan, poet Dr. Fadhel al-Sudani, actors Dr. Fadhel Khalil and Samir Khalil, poet Isa Hasan al-Yasiri, and others.

 The bookstore was used as a mailbox, where scholars and intellectuals would receive their mail at the bookstore.
 As well as that, it used the shopfront as a bulletin for advertising the literary work of rising writers, free of charge, to support the literary movement in the city.
 It was also an unofficial forum for writers and poets, and the most renowned attendee was Muhammad-Mehdi al-Jawaheri, during the time he was residing at his farm near Ali al-Gharbi.
 Upon one of his visits to the store, he asked for a literacy book (al-Khaldunia), and when al-Rahmani asked him why he wanted the book, al-Jawaheri said he wanted to use it to teach his farmers how to read and write.

 The bookstore has also published many leading books including Tarikh al-Asha'er (History of the Tribes) by Muhammad-Baqir al-Jalali, and Asha'er Maysan (Tribes of Maysan) by Jabbar al-Jueybri.